AMNESTY RAFFLE TERMS AND CONDITIONS

 - Monies raised by this raffle will support the work of Amnesty International (UK Section) Charitable Trust, Registered Charity No 1051681.

 - Payment for participation in the raffle can be made by cheque payable to ‘Amnesty International (UK Section) Charitable Trust’, debit card (excluding American Express/Electron/Solo) or postal order.
-We cannot accept payment by credit card.
+We cannot accept payment by credit card for online entries.
 We discourage sending cash in the post as this is insecure.
 We cannot accept CAF payments for raffle tickets and all CAF payments will be treated as donations.

 - Raffle tickets will be entered into the draw when the whole payment is received.